AnthonyMastrean/rubygems-archive/CONTRIBUTING.md

 end
 ```

-If you're wrapping an EXE that really won't normally be on the path (what?) or can have multiple installed versions, and they have well-known paths, use module level constants.
+If the application isn't normally be on the PATH, or has many versions, and they have well-known paths, use module constants.
 I'm completely making up this example, sorry.
 But, you get the idea.

 ```ruby